-I.v.6 Estoy maravillado of RV is really the passive voice of the Spanish.
-The verb bandiu is strictly speaking, an active voice erb, altho it is generally translated with a middle or passive.
-It The use of the passive, as in RV, gives the idea almost entirely of the influence of some outside action namely and average property.
-We then proved the passive of the really are also are proved to the really action. of some outside action, namely, "de que...tan pronto M. the the reflexive yo me maravillo brings out the reaction produced in one self," as with a pre-existent standard of doctrine and life, in the beginning apostasy of many of the Galatians.
-If M's choice of middle voice coincides with buther.
-Is M seems to be closer to the Greek here, while RV is more emphatic.
-RV in using tan pronto is closer to the idea of voluntary, the unpremeditated action, then the tan presto of M. Is The former is quite near the finer shade of meaning carried, by as that of action taken without due and full deliberation, unfortunate in using the preterit perfect subjunctive hayeis traspasado since the Greek meralides of is middle voice and present tense, instead of the completed action expressed in RV.
-E is quite close to the original in both form and meaning, by the use of the present, as an action that is still going on, and by the choice of the verb aparteis, which brings out the meaning possibly more clearly, while traspassedo carries a strong meaning of crossing some thing., in add tion to removing oneself from it.
-19 King James Version, Goodspeed, Challoner-Rheims Rev. 1941, Moffat, and Luther side with N in the sense and the tense to be used in translating we satisfied as an objective participle, whereas Mf, G,L,Le, and Exp. prefer the advertial use.
+I.v.6 Estoy maravillado of RV is really the passive voice of the Span-ish.
+The verb drundfu is strictly speaking, an active voice erb, altho it is generally translated with a middle or passive.
+It The use of the passive, as in RV, gives the idea almost entirely of the influence of some outside action maraly.
+When we prostor with the the real of some outside action, namely, "de que ... tan pronto".
+W. Wi th the reflexive yo me maravillo brings out the reaction produced in one self, with a pre-existent standard of doctrine and life, in the beginning apostasy of many of the Galatians.
+M's choice of middle voice coin-cides with buther.
+M seems to be closer to the Greek here, while RV is more emphatic.
+RV in using tan pronto is closer to the idea of voluntary, the unpremeditated action, then the tan presto of M. The former is quite near the finer shade of meaning carried, by RV is as that of action taken without due and full deliberation. unfortunate in using the preterit perfect subjunctive hayais traspasado since the Greek $\mu\epsilon\tau \eta \tau i \theta\epsilon \sigma \theta\epsilon$ is middle voice and present tense, instead of the completed action expressed in RV.
+H is quite close to the original in both form and meaning, by the use of the present, as an action that is still going on, and by the choice of the verb aparteis, which brings out the meaning possibly more clearly, while traspasado carries a strong meaning of crossing some thing, in addition to re-moving oneself from it.
+19 King James Version, Goodspeed, Challoner-Rheims Rev. 1941, Moffat, and Luther side with M in the sense and the tense to be used in translating metall deode .
+KJ, CR, side with RV in translating the ev of ev XaQui as an objective participle, whereas Mf, G,L,Le, and Exp. prefer the adverbial use.
 The basis for this is in that does not carry the signification of into or to, as a would be translaed.
-M again excels over RV in the phrase para seguir diferente e., instead of the rather blurred a otro e. of RV.
-Lenski Writes, "The whole emphasis is thrown on this fake Gospel, on the adjectives which declare it a fake: Edifferent, not another. this Gospel is different because it is not another.
-So also Exp. and G. It is true that M paraphrases from the literal Greek, which RV does not do, but M is much clearer partly by that reason.
+M again excels over RV in the phrase para seguir is in that diferente e., instead of the rather blurred a otro e. of RV.
+Lenski writes, "The whole emphasis is thrown on this fake Gospel, on the ad-jectives which declare it a fake: Ddifferent, not another'....'this Gospel is different because it is not another.'22 v So also Exp. and G. It is true that M paraphrases from the literal Greek, which RV does not do, but M is much clearer partly by that reason.
 M is better here.